Welcome to the AI Revolution

 ICML 2021 | OpenAI

 CLIP represents a breakthrough in multimodal learning, enabling models to understand both images and text in a shared representation space through contrastive learning.
 This approach enables zero-shot image classification, image-text retrieval, and forms the foundation for modern vision-language models like DALL-E, Flamingo, and GPT-4V.
-Understanding CLIP is essential for multimodal AI applications.

 CLIP Vision-Language Contrastive Learning Zero-shot Classification Multimodal